Security Officer at Casino Arizona

 Must be able to read, write, speak and understand English.

-While performing the duties of this job, the employee is regularly exposed to wet and/or humid conditions; secondary smoke and extreme cold.
-The noise level in the work environment is usually moderate to very loud.
+While performing the duties of this job, the employee is regularly exposed to secondary smoke and outside weather conditions.
+The noise level in the work environment is usually loud.